NBA Rumors: After Failed Anthony Davis Deal, Carmelo Anthony No Longer A Priority For LA Lakers, Per ‘Scoop B’

 Ever since he was officially removed from the Houston Rockets’ rotation, Carmelo Anthony has been frequently mentioned in NBA rumors involving the Los Angeles Lakers.
 Anthony is a close pal of Lakers superstar LeBron James, who publicly stated his desire of having the 10-time NBA All-Star in Los Angeles.
 However, James said that he will just let Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka decide whether they want to sign Anthony or not.

 There are only a few days left before the March 1 playoff-eligibility waiver deadline and Carmelo Anthony is yet to find a new home.
-The Lakers open up one roster spot when they traded Ivica Zubac and Michael Beasley to the Los Angeles Clippers in exchange for Mike Muscala before the February NBA trade deadline, but according to Brandon “Scoob B” Robinson of Heavy.com, signing Carmelo Anthony is not a priority for the Lakers.
+The Lakers opened up one roster spot when they traded Ivica Zubac and Michael Beasley to the Los Angeles Clippers in exchange for Mike Muscala before the February NBA trade deadline, but according to Brandon “Scoob B” Robinson of Heavy.com, signing Carmelo Anthony is not a priority for the Lakers.

 “Carmelo Anthony would’ve been the Lakers top buyout target had they depleted their roster in an Anthony Davis trade.
 Now that the Lakers brought in Bullock & Muscala, Melo isn’t as much of a top priority as before, I’m hearing.”

-If they succeeded to acquire Anthony Davis from the New Orleans Pelicans before the February NBA trade deadline, the Lakers would have prioritized claiming Carmelo Anthony from the buyout market.
+If they had succeeded in acquiring Anthony Davis from the New Orleans Pelicans before the February NBA trade deadline, the Lakers would have prioritized claiming Carmelo Anthony from the buyout market.
 The Lakers’ final offer, which reportedly included Brandon Ingram and Kyle Kuzma, to the Pelicans would have left them with a thin frontcourt depth which could be addressed by acquiring Anthony.

 After Magic Johnson told Dell Demps on Tuesday morning he was finished making offers and moving on, the two sides never spoke again.
 The Lakers did make a trade that could clear the way for Carmelo Anthony. https://t.co/6LUS9jbpei